prebid/prebid.github.io/dev-docs/modules/bidViewable.md

 | `bidViewability` | Optional | Object | Configuration object for instream tracking |
 | `bidViewability.firePixels` | Optional | Boolean | when set to true, will fire the urls mentioned in `bid.vurls` which should be array of URLs.
 We have assumed that URLs will always have `?` symbol included.
 Default: `false` |
 | `bidViewability.customMatchFunction` | Optional | function(bid, slot) | when passed this function will be used to `find` the matching winning bid for the GPT slot.
 Default value is ` (bid, slot) => (slot.getAdUnitPath() === bid.adUnitCode || slot.getSlotElementId() === bid.adUnitCode) ` |

-As both params are optional, you do not need to set config if you do not want to set value for any param
+As both params are optional, publishers do not need to set any config at all... the existence of this module in the Prebid.js package enables the functionality.

 ## Example of setting module config
 {% highlight js %}